 What Is an Automatic Transmission Filter and What Does It Do?

 Unlike a manual transmission vehicle that uses a clutch, a vehicle with an automatic transmission uses a torque converter.
 This device refers to a hydraulic coupling that is responsible for transferring engine power to the transmission.
-In order for this process to run as smoothly as possible, it is important to ensure that your transmission fluid isn’t contaminated.
+For this process to run as smoothly as possible, the transmission fluid must not be contaminated.
 This is where the role of an automatic transmission filter comes in.

-Usually, the transmission filter is located above your vehicle’s transmission pan, and just right below the pickup tube, which is connected to your oil pump.
+Usually, the transmission filter is located above the vehicle’s transmission pan below the pickup tube, which is connected to your oil pump.

 When Should I Replace My Automatic Transmission Filter?

 Your transmission filter is no different from any other type of filter.
 Eventually, it will get clogged due to debris, dirt, and other contaminants.
 As your transmission gets old, metal shavings from the different components may get mixed with it.
 Once this happens, your transmission fluid will not be able to perform its function.

 Here are the most common symptoms of a faulty automatic transmission filter:

 Generally, any unexplained and disturbing noise in the engine or transmission isn’t a good sign.
 Once you hear any rattling sound, try to have your vehicle’s transmission checked.
 Filters that are clogged with too much debris may cause this noise.

 You may also opt to check the fluid level.
 If it is thick and dark, chances are something is preventing the transmission fluid from flowing properly.